All flagpoles are rated to maximum miles per hour (mph) windspeed. You should plan for the worst weather your area may experience.

 Once you have filled the sleeve with sand to within 1/2" of the top and have fully packed it into the tube, you can add a layer of sealant around the pole and over the sand.
 This should fill in the sleeve the rest of the way and will provide a protective barrier against water getting into the sleeve.

-We're almost to the best part, and certainly the most emotional part of the project - raising the flag for the first time.
-But before we can do that, we need to tied up some loose ends, so to speak.
+We're almost to the best part, and certainly the most emotional part of the flagpole installation project—raising the flag for the first time.
+But before we can do that, we need to tie up some loose ends, so to speak.
 We need to connect the two ends of our halyard rope so that it forms one giant loop.

 It's very possible that your flagpole came with a halyard that's already the correct length.
 But in case it isn't (and it's too long) you can trim it to the perfect length.
 We recommend that the tied halyard hangs below your cleat by about 2 feet.
 This gives you plenty of room to wrap the halyard several turns around your cleat.
 So if you need to trim it, trim is so that the loop hangs about 2 feet below your cleat.
 Be careful not trim too much!
 It's easy to cut away some rope, but hard to put it back.